 |Nikon D700 (⇒ lft | rgt)||Full Frame||12.1||4256||2832||no||23.5||12.2||2303||80|

 Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the D500 provides a better video resolution than the D750.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the D500 provides a better video resolution than the D750.
 It can shoot movie footage at 4K/30p, while the D750 is limited to 1080/60p.

 |Nikon D750 (⇒ rgt)||optical||YES||3.2||1229||tilting||no||4000||6.0||12||no|

 |Nikon D5 (⇒ lft | rgt)||optical||YES||3.2||2359||fixed||YES||8000||14.0||no||no|

 |Nikon D4S (⇒ lft | rgt)||optical||YES||3.2||921||fixed||no||8000||11.0||no||no|